CovertLab/WholeCellEcoliRelease/wholecell/fireworks/README.md

    The database name defaults to `$USER` for a user-specific database.
    Or enter the mlab details if you're using mlab.com.

-   To run on GCE, you just need a launchpad.yaml file containing:
+   To run on GCE, you just need a LaunchPad YAML file (the default name is `my_launchpad.yaml`) containing:

        host: localhost
        name: <your-username-or-another-unique-name>